uu-core/backscatter-como/README.md

 00:00:05.775 | 0f 00 00 00 13 5d 1f 43 1b 45 25 6f 21 fe 0f 7e | -69 CRC error

-If you see this it means that the the tag, the carrier and the receiver are all working as they should be.
+If you see this it means that the tag, the carrier, and the receiver are all working as they should be.

 ## Statistics Notebook